openmhealth/shimmer/README.md

 ### Authorizing access to a third-party user account

-The data produced by a third-party API belongs to some user account registered on the third-party platform.
-In order for a shim to read that data, you'll need to initiate an authorization process that lets user account holders grant access to their data.
+The data produced by a third-party API belongs to some user account registered on the third-party system.
+To allow a shim read that data, you'll need to initiate an authorization process that lets the account holder grant the shim access to their data.

 To initiate the authorization process, do the following:

 1. Go to the URL `http://localhost:8083/authorize/{shim}?username={userId}` in a browser.
-  * The `shim` path parameter should be one of the names listed [below](#available-shims-and-endpoints), e.g. `fitbit`.
+  * The `shim` path parameter should be one of the names listed [below](#supported-apis-and-end-points), e.g. `fitbit`.
   * The `username` query parameter can be set to any unique identifier you'd like to use to identify the user.
 1. In the returned JSON response, find the `authorizationUrl` value and open this URL in a new browser window.
 You should be redirected to the third-party website where you can login and authorize access to your third-party user account.